TrakeLean/TrakeLean/README.md

-# Hi there, Welcome to my GitHub profile!👋
+# Hi there, Welcome to my GitHub!👋

-## I'm a student in computer science🔬
+## My name is Tarek, and i'm currently studying computer science🔬

 - 🌱 I’m currently on my first year.
 - 🥅 2022 Goals:<br />